Queensferry Crossing: Connecting roads

 Several new and upgraded roads connect the bridge into the existing road network with around 4 km of new roads constructed.
 These new roads join the M9 and M90 motorways together for the first time, with the Queensferry Crossing being built to motorway standard in order to carry the M90 across the Forth.
 The M90 motorway previously terminated at Admiralty Junction, around 3 km north of the current Forth Road Bridge, with the road continuing as all-purpose dual carriageway across the existing bridge and joining the M9 via the M9 Spur.

-Admiralty Junction
+Admiralty

 Admiralty Junction, previously Junction 1 of the M90 motorway remains unaltered, with the exception of a bus lane added on the southbound carriageway.
 The junction was renumbered to Junction 1C of the M90 when the Queensferry Crossing opened.

 Ferrytoll Junction

 Ferrytoll Junction was redesigned to give access to the new crossing and to maintain public transport access to the Forth Road Bridge.
 The design of the new junction required the realignment of the B981 road to North Queensferry.
 Ferrytoll Junction was numbered Junction 1B of the M90 following completion of the Queensferry Crossing.